qiray/vk_public_analyzer/README.md

 ## What we can

 - Show statistics about likes, reposts, views, comments, ads and attachments;
-- Show top posts - by likes, reposts, views, comments, ads, attachments and text length;
+- Show top posts - by likes, reposts, views, comments, attachments and text length;
 - Find top words and hashtags;
 - Build word cloud;
 - Make output images and csv-files.